May 19, 2020

 Why is Vitamin D so important for your immune system?

-In early May researchers from Northwestern University analyzed patient data from 10 countries including China, France, Germany, Italy, Iran, South Korea, Spain, Switzerland, the UK and US.
-The researchers noted that countries with high mortality rates such as Italy, Spain, and the UK had lower vitamin D levels compared to patients in countries that were not as severely affected.
-The team at Northwestern also discovered a strong correlation between low vitamin D levels and the risk of high inflammation called the cytokine storm- a condition that can severely damage lungs and lead to the acute respiratory distress syndrome that seems to kill the majority of COVID-19 patients.
+Researchers from Northwestern University analyzed patient data from 10 countries including China, France, Germany, Italy, Iran, South Korea, Spain, Switzerland, the UK and US.
+Countries with high mortality rates such as Italy, Spain, and the UK had lower vitamin D levels compared to patients in countries not as severely affected.
+The team at Northwestern also discovered a strong correlation between low vitamin D levels and the risk of high inflammation called the cytokine storm.
+A cytokine storms is a condition that can severely damage lungs and lead to the acute respiratory distress syndrome that seems to kill the majority of COVID-19 patients.

 Another group of researchers from the US and Hungary recommended that people at higher risk for infection from COVID-19 and other viral infections raise their vitamin D blood concentrations to 40-60 ng/dl.
 Currently conventional medical advice is to raise the level above 32 ng/dl, though many experts have called for the 40-60 ng/dl level as well.